-- The online application for admission. - For non-native English speakers, proof of English proficiency must be submitted through the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IETLS).
-ENC's code for the TOEFL is 3365. - All applicants must also submit to the Office of Admissions an official report of standardized test scores for either the Scholastic Aptitude Test (SAT) or the Assessment Test of the American College Testing Program (ACT).
-ENC's code for the SAT is 3365 and the ACT is 1818.
-An Accuplacer test may also be required.
+- The online application for admission. - For non-native English speakers, proof of English proficiency must be submitted through the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IETLS), or the Duolingo Exam.
+ENC's code for the TOEFL is 3365. - All international student applicants must complete an International Student Certification of Finances form and submit financial documentation that proves the ability to finance at least one academic year.

-- All international student applicants must complete an International Student Certification of Finances form and submit financial documentation that proves the ability to finance at least one academic year. - Applicants must arrange to have an official signed and sealed copy of the secondary school (if applying as a first-time freshman) or college (if applying as a transfer student) transcripts sent to the Office of Admissions at Eastern Nazarene College.
-If you have attended a non-U.S.school, you may be asked to send your transcripts through a foreign credential evaluation service.
+• Applicants must arrange to have an official signed and sealed copy of the secondary school (if applying as a first-time freshman) or college (if applying as a transfer student) transcripts sent to the Office of Admissions at Eastern Nazarene College.
+If you have attended a non-U.S. school, you may be asked to send your transcripts through a foreign credential evaluation service.
 You can use any member agency of the National Association of Credential Evaluation Services (NACES) found at www.NACES.org.
 For students currently attending secondary school, a final transcript with a graduation date must be sent to the College immediately after graduation.